snap-stanford/snap-python/doc/source/reference/graphs.rst

         strings in *ValueV*, which must be of type *TIntV*, *TFltV*, or *TStrV*, respectively.

+     .. describe:: GetAttrNNames(IntAttrNames, FltAttrNames, StrAttrNames)

+        Fills *IntAttrNames* with the list of int node attribute names, *FltAttrNames* with a list of float node attribute names, and *StrAttrNames* with a list of string node attribute names.
+        *IntAttrNames*, *FltAttrNames*, and *StrAttrNames* should all
+        be of type *TStrV*.

    :class:`TNEANet` methods for edge attributes are the following:

      .. describe:: AddIntAttrE(Attr)